tfdgrand/Fee_note/README.md

 Special measures have been set to ensure privacy:
 * the mailbox is dedicated for this purpose, the credentials can be distributed to the ones interested to verify;
 * the script runs every 5 minutes.
 When running, received messages, if any, are processed and deleted immediately.
-Thus, messages sent to this mailbox will be in the emailserver for maximum 5 minutes, 2.5 minutes on average;
+Thus, messages sent to this mailbox will be in the emailserver for no longer than 5 minutes;
 * the downloaded .ics attachment is deleted at the end of the script;
 * the report that is composed is deleted at the end of the script;
 * the reply with the report is deleted at the end of the script.